irishcoders/memory-games/README.md

 - Adam Khoury Javascript Youtube tutorial (<https://youtu.be/tLxBwSL3lPQ>) for teaching us how to use the Fisher-Yates algorithm to shuffle an array, which was helpful in building certain game components.

+- PythonTutor for testing all the code before pasting them in VSCode

+- Google searches for learning more about iteration and building complex javascript in the DOM.

 ## Contributing

 At the moment, this project is the second assignment project for me, Oluwaseyi Babalola under the full stack web development program at Code Institute.
 As such, we are not accepting external contributions at this time.

 However, we appreciate your interest in the project, and if you have any suggestions or feedback, feel free to reach out to us

+## Licensing

+This project is the second project in my Full Stack Web Development program and this app is developed to be submitted as my javascript project at (CodeInstitute.com)